Zakaria-pro/servers-monitoring-using-django/README.md

 # Description
-It's a a website where we can take a look at the state of our CHU's servers in real-time.
+It's a a website where we can take a look at the state of CHU's servers in real-time.

 # Technical Stack:
+* Django
-* Python Django
+* Django Celery Beat for periodic asynchronous requests
-* HTML CSS
+* Python HTML CSS

 # Main feautures
 ## Login